Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/04-Classes-Structs-Enums/README.md

 and this is what you'll print in the end:
 `Adriana ordered black boba tea, 25% sweetness, with boba`

-Note your function should return an `order`, it should NOT print something.
-You should be able to construct a print statement based on the `order` struct returned from `createdOrder`
+Note your function should return an `order`.
+Then construct a print statement based on the `order` struct returned from `createdOrder`.

 <!--
 ```swift